Ripe Tallow Plums are tangy and a delightful trailside nibble. Photo by Green Deane

 It has also been called the American plum, blue sour plum, monkey plum, mountain plum, seaside plum, Spanish plum, wild plum, hog plum, and yellow plum though it is not a plum but its leaves can be bluish.
 Other names include pepenance, coastal prune, spiny prune, Brazilian apricot, spiny apricot, wild apricot, little apricot and little wild apricot though it is not a prune nor an apricot.
 Then there is ocean cherry, wild cherry and cherry — no, it is not a cherry either; sea lemon, seaside lemon, wild orange, and wild lime…and no it is not a citrus.
 Others prefer devil’s apple, fiddle apple, little apple and wild quince.
 Yes, you guessed it again: It is not an apple or any apple relative.
 Some even call it the Wild Olive.
 No, it is not related to the olive but it is in the Olax family.
 Olive/olax… tenuous at best.
 There is also a darker side with names like purge-nut, cagalera (diarrhea) and fransman moppe (Frenchman’s complaint) a reference to what too many of the seeds can do.

 It got the name Tallow Plum because of the waxy texture of the fruit.
 Botanically it is Ximenia americana (that’s hem-MAY-nee-uh a-mer-ih-KAY-na.)
 It was named for the Spanish monk Francisco Ximenez, a native of Luna in the Kingdom of Aragon.
 Americana means of the Americas.
+It is an important food source in Ethiopia and Brazil.

 Green they were used to numb gums.

 Found in Florida and south, locally it likes dry scrub areas.
 The picture above came from the southwest side of the entrance road to Haulover Canal parking lot on the north end of Kennedy Space Center.
 Tallow Plums here in Florida range from a few feet tall to sprawling shrubs five or six feet tall.
 In southern hammocks, however, which are islands of hardwoods in wet areas, it can grow to 35 feet.
-I’ve been able to look over every Tallow Plum I have ever found.

 Tallow Plum is gangly and has small thorns.

 The yellow fruit, sometimes orange/red particularly when dropped off the tree, is edible raw or cooked.
 It can range from a bitter-almond in flavor to sweet.
 The flesh is somewhat astringent and sticky.
 There is no particular aroma of the fruit but the flowers have an intense lilac aroma.
 Young leaves, which have a strong aroma of almonds, can also be well-boiled then eaten in small amounts.
 Think famine food.
 Do not eat them raw.
-They contain cyanide.
+They contain hydrocyanide.

 The oil of the seed is also edible and used for cooking.
 It has 10 fatty acids, seven unsaturated yielding a total unsaturation of 92.42%.
 The oil contained essential fatty acids of Linoleic (1.34%), Linolenic (10.31%), Arachidonic (0.60%) and varying levels of unsaturated higher fatty acids, specifically Eicosatrienoic (3.39%), Erucic (3.46%) and Nervonic (1.23%) acids.
-The level of Oleic acid is 72.09%.
+The level of Oleic acid is 72.09%. the fruit has chigh levels of vitamin C (160,26 mg per100 g), yellow flavonoids (43,12 mg per100 g), total extractable polyphenols (3066,48 mg per 100 g) and antioxidant activity (365,55 g fruit/g DPPH e 251,70 μmol Trolox/g.

 Addendum March 2018: A strapping, young, adult male reported to me that he ate about 20 Gopher Apples and 10 Tallow Plums at one sitting.
 They gave him temporary premature ventricular contractions which he verified by a heart monitor.
 And they went away in a short while.
 Thus we don’t which fruit might have caused said, or a combination of them, the amount, or if it was a personal sensitivity or something else entirely.